Rain is coming, but not enough after punishing Amazon drought

 As community leader Paulo Roberto Ferreira da Silva walks the trail he points to white marks more than 13 feet overhead on the trees where the water line used to reach.
 “This was the best fishing”, he says.
 He too is waiting for more rain.

 With so little rain, large beaches and huge sandbars have emerged on the Amazon river and its tributaries, cutting off whole communities.
-In Amazonas State, which has few major roadways, more than 60 municipalities have declared state of emergencies under the drought.
+In Amazonas state, which has few major roadways, the river is vital for transporting everything from food, fresh drinking water, and all types of commerce.
+More than 60 municipalities have declared state of emergencies under the drought.

 He says watching the water disappear is sad.
-“The land just keeps growing and there is not enough river for us to move,” he says.
+“The land just keeps growing and there is not enough river for us to move.”
 His community has been hit really hard by the drought.

 Officials are dredging parts of the Amazon to keep the waterways open and have increased the number of ferries crossing the rivers to access the limited highways between major cities.